hallpaz/3dsystems20/docs/assignment2.md

 ##### Looking for alternatives renderers

-We tried to use the [Tensorflow Graphics](https://www.tensorflow.org/graphics/) to render the mesh, but we couldn't find information on how to render a textured mesh and it didn't appear we could achieve it on time.
+We tried to use the [TensorFlow Graphics](https://www.tensorflow.org/graphics/) to render the mesh, but we couldn't find information on how to render a textured mesh and it didn't appear we could achieve it on time.
 Our second alternative was the [Open Differentiable Renderer](http://open-dr.org/) (OpenDR).
 Although this have a nice documentation of the examples, including a paper detailing how they achieved this result, we couldn't run the examples.
 Later, we discovered it's written in Python 2, which is deprecated as of 2020, and it's not compatible with Python 3.
 Finding a way to render the scene in another similar differentiable renderer system, can help us understand if it's a problem related to the method or to the specific implementation in PyTorch3D.
-As we already spent a significant amount of time **This point remains inconclusive until now.**
+As we already spent a significant amount of time in this assignment, **this point remains inconclusive until now.**

 ### Conclusion

 Cropping the mesh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNzY5OTU0NywtMTQ3NjM4ODk5MSwtOD
+eyJoaXN0b3J5IjpbMTY2MzA4MTM2OCwtMTQ3NjM4ODk5MSwtOD
 E1MDU2MTM3LC0xNzU0NjMzMjUzLC0xMTcyMDM1NDAzLC01Mjc5
 NDY5MDQsMTI1NzE0MDU3NSwxOTUxOTAzMjM0LC0yMDY5MzY4Mz
 UxLDE4ODk5NTU1NjcsLTEyNTg0MDE0ODksLTU3OTkyMDQ5Nywt